michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 It's NoSQL database that supports global distribution build-in automatic and instant scalability, guaranteed low latency (single-digit) at the 99th percentile.

 Azure Cosmos DB is multi-model NoSQL database management system.
 Data as partitioned set of documents where document is a collection of files identified by a key.
-Azure CosmosDB supports JavaScript Object Notation (JSON), CosmosDB supports many APIs like SQL API, Table API, MongoDB API, Gremlin API etc.
+Azure CosmosDB supports JavaScript Object Notation (JSON), CosmosDB supports many APIs like SQL API, Table API, MongoDB API, **G**remlin API (**G**raphs) etc.

 CosmosDB is used where you have a frequent bursts of large activity (IoT).
 Single digit latency e.g it's useful for gaming platforms, it's also great for e-commerce because of elastic scale up or down.
 Skype, Xbox, Microsoft 365 are using CosmosDB